Book review: The Case Against Fragrance, by Kate Grenville (Amazon)

 Scent is certainly everywhere.
 Even if we choose to use little of it ourselves, we’re still breathing in and being affected by scents used around us.

 And artificial fragrance really is remarkably prevalent.
 I remember learning that scented tampons exist.
 I’m still astounded.
 Who do those benefit?
-When would you ever…why would you need…who would notice…my mind goes in circles trying to make sense of them.
-I can’t imagine the benefits (a tampon that smells pleasantly perfumey when you unwrap it, I guess?
-When else is its scent important?) compared to the risks (exposing unknown chemical fragrances not only to some of the most sensitive skin on your body, but inside it.)
+When would you ever…why would you need…who would notice… I can’t fathom the benefits (a tampon that smells pleasantly perfumey when you unwrap it, I guess?
+When else is its scent important?) compared to the risks (exposing unknown chemical fragrances not only to some of the most sensitive skin on your body, but inside it).

 But no matter, it’s one (in my opinion, extreme) example of how scent has plenty of opportunities to accost us: some that we may be so used to, we don’t even notice.